bmedicke/quantum_cryptography/readme.md

 _This is where the quantum nature of the transmission medium kicks in:_

 * Eve does not know the correct orientation (vertical or diagonal) and thus has to guess
-  * if Eve guesses right she has no problem
+  * if Eve guesses correctly she has no problem
     * the orientations match up and Bob will get the correct value
   * if Eve guesses wrong there is a 50% chance that Bob will receive the wrong value
     * if Bob randomly chooses this Bit to sacrifice (and send it back to Alice) she has a problem indeed